-Egypt’s president says ready to join fight against militants
+Egypt’s president ready to join fight against militants

-CAIRO (AP) — With less than two weeks before elections, Egypt’s president says he’s prepared to personally join security forces battling Islamic militants in the Sinai Peninsula.
+CAIRO (AP) — With less than two weeks before elections, Egypt’s president said on Thursday he was prepared to personally join the army and police battling Islamic militants in Sinai, vowing he and his security forces would prosecute the fight until the end.

+“I swear by God that I am ready to don combat fatigues and fight side by side” with the security forces, said Abdel-Fattah el-Sissi, a general-turned-president.
+“We either live together, or die together.”

-The outcome of the March 26-28 election is a foregone conclusion, with general-turned-president Abdel-Fattah el-Sissi running virtually unopposed.
+The outcome of the March 26-28 election is a foregone conclusion, with el-Sissi running virtually unopposed.
 His only challenger is a little-known politician who supports him.

-With a landslide win beyond doubt, el-Sissi and his supporters are urging voters to come out and cast their ballots since a high turnout will accord the vote legitimacy.
+With a landslide win beyond doubt, he and his supporters are urging voters to come out and cast their ballots since a high turnout will accord the vote legitimacy.

-In televised comments Thursday, el-Sissi vowed to prosecute the fight against Islamic State-led militants until the end.
-“We either live together, or we die together,” he said, referring to himself and security forces.

 Most Read Nation & World Stories